saakethmm/al-folio/_posts/2024-06-23-intentions.md

 * There's few different projects I'm toying with right now.
 In the future, I'll make each of these into its own blog post as I make more progress (and hopefully share some cool results)!

-* A deep dive into certain papers which I find especially worth diggint into, along with its implications for the broader field.
+* A deep dive into certain papers which I find especially worth digging into, along with their implications for the broader field.

 * Inspired by Patrick Mineault's work at the [NeuroAI Archive](https://www.neuroai.science/archive), I'll post paper bundles (summary of 4-5 papers) around some topic?